ElliottLandsborough/wordfreq/README.md

 I could have split `wordfreq.ts` into smaller methods.
 In this case I think it would become less readable.
 If asked to add more to it I would think about separating into functions.
 Maybe a text processing utility class or even a text processing npm package.
 I bet there is already a package that does what this challenge needs but it would have been a boring solution if I had just pulled a package in and ran it in two lines.

-I'm not entirely ok with how I am checking the console output with the tests.
+I'm not entirely ok with how I am checking the console output in the tests.
 A better way might be to buffer the entire output into a string and then sending that entire string to a single `console.log` call.
-I could store the full output for all of the text files in this repository which would make the tests much more precise.
-The drawback here is that the tests would be more brittle and therefore annoying to maintain when we make small changes to the code like adding the french characters above.
+I could store the full output for all of the text files in the repo which would make the tests much more precise.
+The drawback here is that the tests would be more brittle and annoying to maintain.

 In terms of multilanguage, I have no idea how or if this would work with RTL languages, cyrillic, etc.